 Let’s take this creative thinking to a predictive advertising model, changing the creatively different to branded breakthrough, and the smart strategy becomes motivating consumers.

-- Is the creative idea helping to drive maximum brand involvement?
+- Then, is the creative idea helping to drive maximum brand link?

 Our creative advertising checklist